Tullow Oil (LON:TLW) Shares Down 20.9% Following Analyst Downgrade

-Shares of Tullow Oil plc (LON:TLW – Get Free Report) traded down 20.9% during mid-day trading on Monday after Panmure Gordon lowered their price target on the stock from GBX 7.80 to GBX 5.40.
+Tullow Oil plc (LON:TLW – Get Free Report)’s stock price dropped 20.9% during mid-day trading on Tuesday after Panmure Gordon lowered their price target on the stock from GBX 7.80 to GBX 5.40.
 Panmure Gordon currently has a sell rating on the stock.
 Tullow Oil traded as low as GBX 4.03 and last traded at GBX 4.58.
-48,038,133 shares were traded during mid-day trading, an increase of 372% from the average session volume of 10,179,387 shares.
+Approximately 48,038,133 shares traded hands during mid-day trading, an increase of 372% from the average daily volume of 10,179,387 shares.
 The stock had previously closed at GBX 5.79.

-Other equities analysts have also recently issued research reports about the company.
-Jefferies Financial Group cut their price target on Tullow Oil from GBX 12 to GBX 6 and set an “underperform” rating for the company in a report on Monday, October 20th.
-Canaccord Genuity Group cut their target price on shares of Tullow Oil from GBX 16 to GBX 10 and set a “hold” rating for the company in a report on Thursday, August 7th.
-Finally, Shore Capital restated a “buy” rating on shares of Tullow Oil in a research report on Friday, September 5th.
-One research analyst has rated the stock with a Buy rating, one has assigned a Hold rating and two have issued a Sell rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of “Reduce” and a consensus target price of GBX 12.85.
+A number of other research analysts also recently commented on the company.
+Jefferies Financial Group reduced their price target on Tullow Oil from GBX 12 to GBX 6 and set an “underperform” rating for the company in a report on Monday, October 20th.
+Canaccord Genuity Group decreased their price target on shares of Tullow Oil from GBX 16 to GBX 10 and set a “hold” rating for the company in a research report on Thursday, August 7th.
+Finally, Shore Capital restated a “buy” rating on shares of Tullow Oil in a research note on Friday, September 5th.
+One equities research analyst has rated the stock with a Buy rating, one has given a Hold rating and two have assigned a Sell rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Reduce” and a consensus target price of GBX 12.85.

 Tullow is an independent energy company that is building a better future through responsible oil and gas development in Africa.
 The Company’s operations are focused on its West-African producing assets in Ghana, Gabon and Côte d’Ivoire, alongside a material discovered resource base in Kenya.
 Tullow is committed to becoming Net Zero on its Scope 1 and 2 emissions by 2030 and has a Shared Prosperity strategy that delivers lasting socio-economic benefits for its host nations.